-Your local authority (LA) should have at least one qualified teacher of children and young people with vision impairment (QTVI) to work with you and your child both at home and at school.
+Your local authority (LA) should have at least one qualified teacher of the visually impaired (QTVI) to work with you and your child both at home and at school.
 A QTVI is a qualified teacher who can provide support with development, play, learning and education.
 At an early stage, ask your local authority to put you in contact with a QTVI.
 They will support you and your child as soon as a visual impairment is suspected or diagnosed.